darren-reddick/terraform-k8s-ha-spot-cluster/README.md

 # terraform-k8s-backup

-This repository contains the Terraform code used to create a budget K8S Highly Available environment in AWS for experimenting.
+This repository contains the Terraform code used to create a budget K8S Highly Available environment in AWS for experimentation.

 Please note that eu-west-1 region is only supported but I will be looking to update this soon.
 The region can easily be changed in the code if necesssary.